-Prerequisites: Successful completion of Pre-Calculus or Pre-Calculus Honors course (or by teacher recommendation).
+Prerequisites: Successful completion of College Algebra and College Trigonometry or Pre-Calculus Honors course (or by teacher recommendation).

-Course Requirements: All tests, quizzes, assignments and local final examinations must be completed.
+Course Requirements: All tests, guizzes, and assignments.

 AP Calculus BC (12) (Main Campus Only) - CRS 342

 This course can be taken for 8 Mercy College credits upon meeting all college requirements.
 This is an intensive course in the calculus of functions of a single variable.
 In addition to the topics covered in Calculus AB, the Calculus BC course includes other topics such as infinite series and polar coordinates, parametric equations, and vectors.
 This course meets for an extra period every other day.